Judge Rachel Freier, founder of Ezras Nashim, wears many hats on top of paramedic — not least of which is US Civil Court Judge.

 Young though she may be, she often represents Ezras Nashim for news and media engagements and has been featured in prominent newspapers, such as the NY Times and NY Post and aired on TV and radio, such as 1010 WINS, and the German TV Galilo, which garnered over a million views!

-But while she prides herself in being the face of Ezras Nashim, she is first and foremost a devoted wife and mother to her little boy.
+But while she prides herself in being the face of Ezras Nashim, she is first and foremost a devoted wife and mother to her little boy and girl.

 Comprised of volunteer women who are trained and licensed by New York State, our EMTs can treat pediatric, adolescent and geriatric emergencies.